Aref-Akminasi/aws-developer-associate/CloudFront.md

 ## CloudFront - Field Level Encryption

-- field-level encryption further encrypts sensitive data in an HTTPS form using field-specific encryption keys before a POST request is forwarded to your origin.
+- field-level encryption further encrypts **sensitive data** before a POST request is forwarded to your origin. (like creditcard info)
-- Uses **asymmetric** encryption: Sensitive information are encrypted at the edge close to user (using public key), request is decrypted at the server (using private key)
+- Uses **asymmetric** encryption: Sensitive information are encrypted at the edge close to user (using public key), request is decrypted at the server (using private key).
+Usage of the keys here is the opposite of the usage of the keys for signing.
+- When a question asks about **encrypting data in transit** use HTTPS, **NOT** Field Level Encryption, because it is used to encrypt some sensitive data and not all the data in the connection.

 ## CloudFront - Security between CloudFront/Client & CloudFront/Origin